 The Rewards Program Is Unparalleled

-There are very few points and miles experts who would place another rewards program ahead of Chase Ultimate Rewards in terms of flexibility and value.
+Few points and miles experts would place another rewards program ahead of Chase Ultimate Rewards in terms of flexibility and value.
 Chase isn’t the only bank that has transfer partners, and it doesn’t even have the most.

-But with other premium cards from Amex and Citi, for instance, you have to transfer your points to a partner airline or hotel brand to have any hopes of getting more than 1 cent per point in value.
+But with premium cards from some other issuers, you have to transfer your points to a partner airline or hotel brand to have any hopes of getting more than 1 cent per point in value.
 In contrast, the Sapphire Reserve offers an impressive 1.5 cents per point if you use them to book travel through Chase.

 Related Article